acbilson/chaos-content/gardens/business/business-insights.md

     step = 55
     vertical = true
 +++
 This is a curated garden of business insights.
-Like an English Walled Garden, I have spaced parts of the garden to peruse independently, so might find the same insight planted in multiple sections.
+Like an English Walled Garden, I have spaced parts of the garden to peruse independently.
+A few plants are present in multiple sections of my garden.

 ## Faith-Mixed Insights